Ma-Marcinowski/Verificational-Model/README.md

 * #### 1.2.2.
 Dataframe is generated exatly the same way as in the case of v0.1.

 ### 1.3.
-Preprocessing v0.3 (CVL and IAM database, ??? images)
+Preprocessing v0.3 (CVL and IAM database, binarized images)

 * #### 1.3.1.
-In the case of CVL database, method of preprocessing is exactly the same as v0.?.
+In the case of CVL database, method of preprocessing is exactly the same as v0.2.

 * #### 1.3.2.
-In the case of IAM database, method of preprocessing is exactly the same as v0.?, however following additional steps were applied:
+In the case of IAM database, method of preprocessing is exactly the same as v0.2, however following additional steps were applied:

     *
     *
     *

 * #### 1.3.3.
-Dataframe is generated exatly the same way as in the case of v0.?.
+Dataframe is generated exatly the same way as in the case of v0.2 and v0.1.

 ### 2. Verificational Model v1